Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Abnormal buildup of fluid around the heart or lungs

 Atrial septectomy.
-The atrial septum (wall dividing the 2 upper chambers) is removed.
+The surgeon removes the wall dividing the two upper heart chambers (atrial septum).
 This allows oxygen-rich blood from the left atrium to mix with oxygen-poor blood in the right atrium.

 Reconstruction of aorta.
-The main pulmonary artery is divided.
-It is used, along with patch material, to rebuild the aorta.
+The surgeon divides the main pulmonary artery.
+This artery, along with patch material, is used to rebuild the aorta.
 This is called the neoaorta or “new” aorta.
 Blood from the right ventricle can then be pumped through the pulmonary valve to the new aorta.
 This sends blood from the right ventricle directly to the body instead of to the lungs.

 Placement of shunt (tube).
-A new pathway must be created to send blood to the lungs.
+The surgeon creates a new pathway to send blood to the lungs.
 This is because the main pulmonary artery has been used to rebuild the aorta.
-So, a shunt is placed.
+So the surgeon places a shunt.
 It connects an artery branching from the aorta to the pulmonary artery.
 This allows a controlled amount of blood to reach the lungs.
-As an alternative, the surgeon may use a technique called the Sano method in place of the shunt.
-In this case, a tube is placed from the right ventricle to send blood directly to the pulmonary arteries that are connected to the lungs.
+As an alternative, the surgeon may use a technique called the Sano method instead of the shunt.
+In this case, the surgeon places a tube from the right ventricle to send blood directly to the pulmonary arteries that are connected to the lungs.

-After any of these surgeries, call the doctor right away if your child has any of the following:
+After any of these surgeries, call your child's healthcare provider right away if your child has any of the following:

 Increased redness, draining, swelling, or bleeding at the incision site